brooklynrail/brooklynrail-platform/content/events/2020/12/to-jonas-with-love-a-conversation-with-chuck-smith-benn-northover-and-friends.md

       image transfers, with Sumi ink and compressed charcoal, examine this relationship of mutual influence.
 All are guided by the materiality of their media."
+  - person: lee-ranaldo
+    event_bio: Lee Ranaldo, musician, visual artist, and writer, co-founded Sonic Youth in 1981, and has been active on the New York and International music and art scenes for the past 40+ years as composer, performer and producer;
+      also exhibiting visual art and publishing several books of journals, poetry and writings on music.
+His newest LP Names of North End Women was released in February 2020 on Mute Records.
+  - person: leah-singer
+    event_bio: Leah Singer is a multi-disciplinary artist working in film, video, photography, printmaking and small book publishing.
+As a journalist she centers her work on artist interviews most recently with the architect James Wines and the photographer Mitch Epstein.
+Since the early 90s she has collaborated with musician Lee Ranaldo on live film and music performances.
   - person: chuck-smith
     event_bio: "Mr. Smith is a filmmaker, TV producer, and writer who has produced documentaries and TV series for National Geographic, Discovery, CBS News,